 C7.6.3.4.
 Ocean Cargo.
 If the ocean delivery is moving by SDDC or MSC arranged shipments, the SCO or Defense Attaché will arrange for a husbanding agent, a contractor who serves as the USG agent in making all official logistics arrangements prior to and during a ship's visit, to meet the vessel at the designated port.

 C7.6.3.4.1.
 Addressing of Documentation.
 SCOs should receive documentation as much in advance of a ship's arrival as possible.
 SDDC uses the applicable Type Address Code (TAC) address for the manifest information and BLs.
 TAC addresses are identified in the Military Assistance Program Address Directory (MAPAD).
 SCOs should contact SDDC whenever DTS ocean delivery of cargo is anticipated.
-SDDC can be reached at the SDDC 24-Hour Operations Center at DSN 770-4262, Commercial 618-220-4262, or via email at usarmy.scott.sddc.mbx.hqsoc@army.mil.
+SDDC can be reached at the SDDC 24-Hour Operations Center at Defense Switched Network (DSN) 770-4262, Commercial 618-220-4262, or via email at usarmy.scott.sddc.mbx.hqsoc@army.mil.
 At a minimum the following information should be provided: name, email address, telephone number, Transportation Control Number (TCN), and any other information the SCO might have about the shipment.
 Documentation Addresses are reflected by the TAC 5 and 6 addresses in the MAPAD, depending on the mode of shipment delivery selected, See Section C7.7.
 The MAPAD should also include an email address to expedite delivery of the advanced shipment documentation so that receipt is made prior to the freight’s delivery.
 In addition, shippers must enter Advance Transportation Control and Movement Documents in the designated shipper systems in advance of the freight’s arrival at the designated ports.

 C7.6.3.4.2.
 Ocean Manifests.
 A manifest is a detailed listing of all Shipment Units picked up by a ship and identified by a TCN.
 The lead TCN may not identify all articles if more than one has been packed in the Shipment Unit at the point of origin.
 Shipping activities attach two packing lists to each Shipment Unit to identify the exact contents.
 Packing lists, normally in the form of a 1348-1A for depot releases or IRAPT Receiving Reports for vendor supplied shipments serve as certificates of origin.
 If an ocean carrier splits a shipment for convenience, the original documentation becomes invalid and the ocean carrier must inform the SDDC Booking Office of these changes for proper In-Transit Visibility.
 The ocean carrier should also revise the documentation to reflect such changes.